linux-kdevops/kdevops-history/docs/kdevops-mirror.md

 ## TODO

 Mirroring supports needs to be enhanced to support variability.
-Although we stuff the code into an ansible directory, we don't in practice use it as such yet.
-The 'mirror' and 'install' targets need to be converted to ansible role tasks.
+Although we stuff the code into an Ansible directory, we don't in practice use it as such yet.
+The 'mirror' and 'install' targets need to be converted to Ansible role tasks.
 Then we can easily allow for variability.

 But in the cases that most folks are OK with a mirror on /mirror/ this should suffice.